10 March 2023

 The exterior of Phase 1 and the Hudson's Bay store.

 But I still had a bright, shiny pin stuck into the map at West Edmonton Mall.
 It was one of the first of its kind, built on a sprawling pad on the western side of Alberta’s provincial capital.
 It had history and personality.
 And a pirate ship.
-I couldn’t wait to see them all.
+I couldn’t wait to see all of it.

 It was your average sub-zero morning in Edmonton when I took the #900x bus from my hotel downtown to the western suburbs.
 Edmonton is quite the handsome city with its tree lined neighborhood streets, ice coated ravines and snow-covered yards.
 It’s also very diverse and international, with Jollibee stores abutting neighborhoods straight out of a Norman Rockwell painting.